 By Jonathon Norcross

 Billy Corben’s documentary Screwball, now streaming on Netflix, is a delightfully horrifying story about a fake Miami doctor and the Major League Baseball steroid era.
 The film uses child actors in its recreations to portray a cast of characters who at their best are charming doofuses and at their worst are pretty much full-on sociopaths.
-Covering similar ground as the book Blood Sport: A-Rod and the Quest to End Baseball’s Steroid Era by Gus Garcia-Roberts and Tim Elfrink (who is heavily featured in this film), Screwball somehow succeeds at being wildly entertaining, hilarious, adorable, shocking, and insightful all at once.
+By covering similar ground as the book Blood Sport: A-Rod and the Quest to End Baseball’s Steroid Era.
+By Gus Garcia-Roberts and Tim Elfrink (who is heavily featured in this film), Screwball succeeds at being wildly entertaining, hilarious, adorable, shocking, and insightful.
 It offers a powerful condemnation of Major League Baseball and its current commissioner Rob Manfred.
-The film suggests what we now know is certainly true: the steroid era was not a fluke or aberration.
+The film suggests that the steroid era was not a fluke or aberration.
 MLB, in many ways, is a shady and dishonest organization deserving of constant scrutiny.

 - One of the investigators slept with a witness.